cyborgdream/cyborgdream.github.io/content/230612-game-tennis.md

 +++
-title = "The Inner Game of Tennis" description = "The development of my relationship with my work" date = 2023-06-12 draft = false slug = "game-tennis"
+title = "The Inner Game of Tennis" description = "Learning about self-realization and relaxing into flowness" date = 2023-06-12 draft = false slug = "game-tennis"